 The Help button launches support documentation at support.code42.com.

 The navigation menu on the left provides access to settings for all components of your Code42 environment.
 Click any link in the table below to learn more about a specific component.

-Enter text to search for users, devices, organizations, servers, destinations, and plans in your Code42 environment.
-You can enter a full or partial first or last name, email address, device guid, device name, or organization name (enterprise only).
+Enter text to search for users, devices, organizations, servers, and destinations in your Code42 environment.
+You can enter a full or partial first or last name, email address, device guid, device name, or organization name.